When we talk about investing in mutual funds, the term NAV gets mentioned frequently

 Moreover, the instruments in these funds offer a fixed rate of return and are typically assessed by an independent credit rating agency to define the risk associated with such instruments

-When it comes to equity funds and other categories in debt funds (excluding overnight and liquid funds) if the investment amount is less than Rs 2 Lakhs, then the cut off time to place the order to get units at current NAV is 1:00 PM.
+When it comes to equity funds and other categories in debt funds (excluding overnight and liquid funds), the aforementioned cut-off timing will be applicable.
 This is irrespective of whether you have money in the Groww Balance or not.

 Now if you already have sufficient Groww Balance to invest, then, the amount can be directed to your fund immediately and hence you will get units at the NAV of the same day.
 However, if you have insufficient Groww Balance, then you would have to add it and the units will be allotted based on the next day’s NAV.